Tinkerforge/doc/en/source/Software/IPConnection_Delphi.rst

 .. delphi:function:: destructor TIPConnection.Destroy()

  Destroys the IP Connection object.
+Calls :delphi:func:`Disconnect
-The connection to the Brick Daemon gets closed and the threads of the IP Connection are terminated.
+ <TIPConnection.Disconnect>` internally.
+The connection to the Brick Daemon gets
+ closed and the threads of the IP Connection are terminated.